DESCRIPTION

 HUMAN

 Children appear less susceptible to hepatotoxicity from acetaminophen (paracetamol) than adults.
-However the exact toxic level is still subject to debate.
-Medical attention is warranted for ingestions of 200 mg/kg or more in children 6 years or under, or the lesser of 10 g or 200 mg/kg in children over 6 years. |
+Toxicity following pediatric exploratory ingestions is rare.
+However, the exact toxic dose is still subject to debate.
+Medical attention is warranted for ingestions of 10 g or 200 mg/kg (whichever is less) acetaminophen (paracetamol) in children. |

 Acetaminophen (paracetamol) induced hepatotoxicity may occur in adults after large doses.
-Medical attention is warranted following ingestions of the lesser of 10 g or 200 mg/kg paracetamol. |
+In a study of patients over 12 years of age, a single dose of less than 12 g can cause severe hepatotoxicity, and death has occurred with doses over 15 g.
+Medical attention is warranted following ingestions of 10 g or 200 mg/kg (whichever is less) acetaminophen (paracetamol). |

 Chronic overdose, for example ingestion of several high 'therapeutic' doses of acetaminophen (paracetamol) over 1 to 2 days, or multiple minor overdoses over a short period of time, may produce moderate or even severe hepatic damage. |